 There were, in addition, several special service officers attached, at the request of the colonial Governments, to the British forces; these officers served with the Imperial troops with a view to aiding the development of the Commonwealth forces, particularly in regard to the routine and administration of troops on service.

-3. The China War.-The Home Government also accepted the offer of contingents from Australia on the outbreak of the Boxer rebellion in China.
+- 3. The China War.-The Home Government also accepted the offer of contingents from Australia on the outbreak of the Boxer rebellion in China.
 Naval volunteers were furnished by New South Wales and Victoria, and South Australia equipped a gunboat for the Imperial service.
-The strength of the New South Wales contingent was 260, and that of the Victorian 200, of all ranks.

-4. The European War, 1914.-Upon the imminence of war between Great Britain and Germany, but prior to its actual outbreak, viz., on 3rd August, 1914, the Commonwealth Government notified Great Britain of its readiness, in the event of war, to place the vessels of the Australian Navy under the control of the British Admiralty when desired, and to despatch an expeditionary force of 20,000 men of any suggested composition to any destination desired by the Home Government, cost of despatch and maintenance to be borne by the Commonwealth.
+The strength of the New South Wales contingent was 260, and that of the Victorian 200, of all ranks. - 4.
+The European War, 1914.-Upon the imminence of war between Great Britain and Germany, but prior to its actual outbreak, viz., on 3rd-August, 1914, the Commonwealth Government notified Great Britain of its readiness, in the event of war, to place the vessels of the Australian Navy under the control of the British Admiralty when desired, and to despatch an expeditionary force of 20,000 men of any suggested composition to any destination desired by the Home Government, cost of despatch and maintenance to be borne by the Commonwealth.
 On 10th August, war having meanwhile been declared on the 4th August, all vessels and all officers and seamen of the Royal Australian Naval Forces were transferred to the King's Naval Forces.
 The transfer is to continue in force until proclamation is issued that war no longer exists.
 Upon the suggestion of the Imperial authorities it was decided that the composition of the expeditionary force of 20,000 should be a division, on the basis of the Imperial Army (of staff, three brigades, and divisional troops, but without howitzer brigade and heavy battery), and one light-horse brigade.
 After this force had been raised, the Commonwealth notified the Home Government that a further body of troops, comprising lines of communication units, supply units, and hospitals (about 2000), first reinforcements (about 3000), two additional light-horse brigades (about 4000), an additional infantry brigade (about 4500), and certain veterinary units, would be despatched.
 The first convoy left the rendezvous in Australian waters on 1st November, and landed in Egypt on 5th December, for the defence of that country-which had been proclaimed a British protectorate-and to undergo war training in the vicinity of Cairo.
 The second convoy left Australia late in December.
-After the departure of the second convoy, the system of despatching troops in convoys was discontinued.
-Further units and reinforcements have been despatched since.
+After the departure of the second convoy, the system of despatching troops in convoys was discontinued. - (i.)

-(i.)
 Australian Imperial Force.
-Up to 30th June, 1916, the total number of troops despatched from Australia for active service abroad was 212,620.
-These troops have been organised into :-
+Up to 31st March, 1917, the troops despatched from Australia for active service numbered 292,969.
+These were organised chiefly into the undermentioned units, some of which have since been disbanded or absorbed into other units :-

-(a) Army Corps Troops-
+Army Corps Troops-